The Tipping Point: The Law of the Few

-A similar theory to Gladwell's "Law of the Few" appears in Kurt Vonnegut's Bluebeard (1987).
-In Bluebeard chapter 24, Paul Slazinger is working his first volume of non-fiction titled "The Only Way to Have a Successful Revolution in Any Field of Human Activity."
-Specifically, Vonnegut's 1987 character describes: “The team must consist of three sorts of specialists, he says.
-Otherwise the revolution, whether in politics or the arts or the sciences or whatever, is sure to fail.
-The rarest of these specialists, he says, is an authentic genius - a person capable of having seemingly good ideas not in general circulation.
-"A genius working alone," he says, "is invariably ignored as a lunatic."
-The second sort of specialist is a lot easier to find; a highly intelligent citizen in good standing in his or her community, who understands and admires the fresh ideas of the genius, and who testifies that the genius is far from mad.
-"A person like this working alone," says Slazinger, "can only yearn loud for changes, but fail to say what their shaped should be."
-The third sort of specialist is a person who can explain everything, no matter how complicated, to the satisfaction of most people, no matter how stupid or pigheaded they may be.
-"He will say almost anything in order to be interesting and exciting," says Slazinger.
-"Working alone, depending solely on his own shallow ideas, he would be regarded as being as full of shit as a Christmas turkey.”

-The Tipping Point does not make any reference to or acknowledgement of Vonnegut's Bluebeard.

 The Stickiness Factor

 The Stickiness Factor refers to the specific content of a message that renders its impact memorable.
 Popular children's television programs such as Sesame Street and Blue's Clues pioneered the properties of the stickiness factor, thus enhancing effective retention of educational content as well as entertainment value.
 Gladwell states, "Kids don't watch when they are stimulated and look away when they are bored.
 They watch when they understand and look away when they are confused" (Gladwell, p.
 102).

 The Power of Context

 Human behavior is sensitive to and strongly influenced by its environment.
 Gladwell explains: "Epidemics are sensitive to the conditions and circumstances of the times and places in which they occur."
-For example, "zero tolerance" efforts to combat minor crimes such as fare-beating and vandalism of the New York subway led to a decline in more violent crimes citywide.
-Gladwell describes the bystander effect, and explains how Dunbar's number plays into the tipping point, using Rebecca Wells' novel Divine Secrets of the Ya-Ya Sisterhood, evangelist John Wesley, and the high-tech firm W. L. Gore and Associates.
+For example, "zero tolerance" efforts to combat minor crimes such as farebeating and vandalism of the New York subway led to a decline in more violent crimes citywide.
+Gladwell describes the bystander effect, and explains how Dunbar's number plays into the tipping point, using Rebecca Wells' novel Divine Secrets of the Ya-Ya Sisterhood, evangelist John Wesley, and the high-tech firm W. L. Gore and Associates as examples.
 Dunbar's number is the maximum number of individuals in a society or group that someone can have real social relationships with, which Gladwell dubs the "rule of 150."